verhas/javageci/REFERENCE.md

 * `write_r(...)` unindent the tab stop and then write a line into the code.
 * `newline(...)` insert an empty line.

-The `write...()` methods accept a `String` format and variable number of objects as parameters.
+The `write...()` methods accept a `String` format and a variable number of objects as parameters.
 The format string will be used in the `String.format()` method.
-Please read the Java documentation how to use the formatting.
+Please read the Java documentation on how to use the formatting.

-When the line itself contains new line characters then the indenting will automatically be kept for each line.
+When the line itself contains newline characters then the indenting will automatically be kept for each line.
 There is no need to spit up the generated multi-line string into lines and invoke the `write()` method several times.
 You can write multi-line code safely well tabulated using these methods.